Community Health

 - Nepal's Narcotic Drugs (Control) Act has strict punishments for drug-related activities

-Three common health problems often found in communities include:
+Three common health problems found in communities:

 - Waterborne Diseases: Illnesses like typhoid and cholera occur frequently due to contaminated drinking water sources and poor sanitation infrastructure.